 • A member of our team has found your business and your contact details online, believing that your business would genuinely be interested in the LAWFUSION system, and related services, based upon your job function aligning with our typical prospective customer criteria they have made contact to introduce you to our product.

-> • Your data has been purchased by a registered third party data supplier, which will have been segmented by industry, organisation size and job function based upon our typical customer profiles.
+• Your data has been purchased from a registered third-party data supplier, which will have been segmented by industry, organisation size and job function based upon our typical customer profiles.
 (Due diligence checks around GDPR compliance will have been conducted accordingly).

-> • We also collect information from you when you voluntarily complete customer feedback surveys.
+• We also collect information from you when you voluntarily complete customer feedback surveys.

 • We also automatically receive and record information on our server logs from your browser including your IP address, cookie information and the pages on our Website you visited.

 Select Legal Systems has carried out a Legitimate Interest Assessment (LIA) as advised by the ICO.
 Based upon that assessment it is deemed that the rights and freedoms of the data subjects would not be overridden in our correspondence regarding Select Legal Systems and LAWFUSION and that in no way would a data subject be caused harm by our correspondence.

 Based upon our segmentation by organisation and by specific job function, coupled with our processing of personal data within the context of a business environment, we believe that any individual that receives correspondence from Select Legal Systems in a direct marketing or sales capacity, could be legitimately interested in the LAWFUSION system and related services.

 It is also deemed that direct marketing and sales is necessary in the context of promoting LAWFUSION to professionals in law firms in order to increase awareness of software in the marketplace.

 As per the ICO guidance, Select Legal Systems can confirm: